prkedia81/football-league-management/README.md

 2. Match Fixtures, venues, teams data consistency on every match, venue or team update
 3. Users can log into admin page,but REDIRECT ON SIGN UP AND SIGN IN not happening

+4. Player in Reserve -> Match Played add in match played
+5. Re-schedule venue check -> 6 hours
+6. Not less than 7 and not More than 11 in starting XI NOT Allowed
+7. ONLY IN RESERVE BENCH (Not Played)
+8. In Walkover - Opponent team refused to play (instead of unruly behaviour)

 ## Admin:

 1. Login/ Sign-up